 Application Process and Timeline

-- The League Board Governance Committee will determine if applicants are qualified to be placed on the ballot.
+- After the deadline to submit applications passes, the League Board Governance Committee will determine if applicants are qualified to be placed on the ballot.

 - The new members of the League Board of Directors will be seated at the subsequent Board meeting.